 I’ve also received e-mails from people asking if I guarantee they will make money if they take my courses.
 If I were to guarantee any and all students will make money, I’d have to by default guarantee they will actually do the work.
 See the problem with that?
 I can’t guarantee anyone will do the work.
 It’s sad to me to think super smart, qualified people who’d make amazing proofreaders are too scared to invest in education without a guarantee they’d make money.

 Ironically, it’s often a sure sign of a scam when a program guarantees you’ll make money by purchasing their program.
 With this program, on the other hand, I do guarantee you’ll have all the tools, resources, practice, and support you’ll need, but I will never, ever put a blanket guarantee you’ll earn anything simply by taking the courses.
 It’s much the same as a university or college not guaranteeing you’ll earn an income as an accountant simply by taking an accounting course.

 The thing is, I can’t guarantee you’ll do the work, but you can.
 You can guarantee yourself you’ll do the work it takes.
 It’s ALL you.
 Many of my students thank me profusely upon completing the courses and getting clients, but I always respond the same way: YOU did this.
 I just told you how.
 YOU took action with the tools and made it happen; my work was already done.

-I’m fully aware some people just won’t get it, though.
-I’m sad for them.
+I am fully aware some people just won’t get it, though.
+I feel sad for them.
 I’m sad for the folks who can’t see the forest through the trees.
-I’m sad for the folks who, without a guarantee, they’ll make money, won’t even try.
-I’m sad for the folks who are crippled by fear and would rather choose to stay right where they are, instead of investing in training and taking steps to better themselves by creating a totally legitimate new income stream for themselves, and change their lives.
+I’m sad for the folks who, without a guarantee they’ll make money, won’t even try.
+And I’m sad for the folks who are crippled by fear and would rather choose to stay right where they are, instead of investing in training and taking steps to better themselves by creating a totally legitimate new income stream for themselves, and change their lives.